Black Belt Eagle Scout, Foam, St. Louis, MO (2019)

 - Purple Mountains “Purple Mountains” - this is a tough one, what I can I say about David Berman that hasn’t been said this year?
 I was always a side-fan of his earlier band, Silver Jews, instead tying them more into the Pavement realm than I should have; just because some members were in both bands didn’t mean much else.
 Regardless, I always loved ‘Random Rules’ off of “American Water” and just left it at that.
 When Purple Mountains was released, after he spent 10 years away from music, I checked it out and was immediately taken aback.
 Not since Townes Van Zant have I heard songs that felt so fully crafted, as if they were whittled away from a larger chunk of art for years until it was perfect, with no other changes needed.
 His direct, honest delivery says so much here, as if he’s talking to a good friend, a therapist, or just you, the listener.
 I had a ticket to see him live in August, but about a week before, he took his life.
 While his art stands on it’s own as maybe my favorite thing I’ve heard this year, I still can’t decide if this was a goodbye record (he was very straight-forward with his struggles and thoughts), or a return, as it seemed like a new beginning.
 We’ll likely never know, and as always it’s just so sad to me when people get that sad.
 As always, if you’re ever considering suicide or harming yourself, please call the 24 Hour Suicide Hotline in the U.S. “National Suicide Prevention Lifeline 1-800-273-TALK (8255)”, or find one in your country and get help.

 - Refused “War Music” - I discovered Refused in 1997, when they released their classic “The Shape Of Punk To Come” and then broke up during the ensuing tour.
-While it kind of reminds me of another band I feel for in 1987, just as they were breaking up (The Smiths), this one has a happier ending.
+While that kind of reminds me of another band I fell for in 1987 just as they were breaking up (The Smiths), this one has a happier ending.
 Refused reformed after years of Dennis and crew rocking in other outfits and started putting out new records.
 While their earlier reformation efforts were strong, this year’s “War Music” really picks up with new guitarist Mattias Bärjed (formerly of The Soundtrack of Our Lives, and the mighty Swedish garage rockers The Hellacopters) adding new guitar textures that are all his.
 Meanwhile Dennis carries the straight-edge punk rock torch he always has with lyrics supporting the cause.
 I was lucky enough to finally see them live this year, in Chicago, and the next night in St. Louis as they opened for The Hives, and it was worth the wait.
 Two of the best ‘mosh pits’ this old guy has been in for ages.
 Bruises are good kids, keep those arms up!

 - Justin Townes Earle “The Saint of Lost Causes” - I’m a somewhat old school Steve Earle fan, but not as much as my old Oklahoma buddy who liked him back in the 80s!
-Seriously I wasn’t into any country (this was before alt-country) until Uncle Tupelo started showing me the way, the affordmentioned Townes Van Zant and some Austin singer-songwriters started showing me the way.
+Seriously I wasn’t into any country (this was before alt-country) until Uncle Tupelo started making noise in Saint Louis, the affordmentioned Townes Van Zant and some Austin singer-songwriters started showing me the way.
 Regardless, Steve’s son Justin Townes Earle (yes Steve gave him the middle name Townes on purpose) has been on my radar for years, but hasn’t clicked until this year.
 “The Saint of Lost Causes” is a mature look at his surroundings with an almost folk and blues rock background, which seems to work better than some of his early delivery.
 I was also lucky to see him twice this year since his Off Broadway appearance just shocked me into appreciating his unique brand of genius and obstinate, opinionated ways.
 The crowd in Columbia, MO seemed confused with him speaking about how drug laws primarily punish people of color more than others, but it hit home for me, and hopefully a couple of others.

 - Tycho “Weather” - I don’t have nearly enough indie-electro style stuff, sure I love anything by Four Tet, The Field, or likewise, but “Weather” hit me early in the Summer and then kind of hibernated while I went on with my fervent music discoveries of the year.
 Then a week before they were to play here, a friend asked if I wanted to go since he had an extra ticket, so I jumped at the chance.
 (NOTE: I never turn down a ticket to a concert, ever… just like I never complain about free beer) The band (and it was a band with a drummer, bass) caught fire live, with vocals on many of the new tracks from Saint Sinner, and were just fantastic.
 After that this release made far more sense to me, and ‘Pink and Blue’ became a top 5 single for me this year.
 Just a great record.